‘Curried’ poses a crucial question: What do we do with colonial objects living in our homes?

 Curry powder, crystallised & trapped in the form and shape of Victorian ideology under the agency of the coloniser continues to meet you in the curvy plastic bottle in western supermarkets.

-a centrepiece candelabra noted as per Victorian dining etiquettes.
+Re-contextualising it as a symbol of wealth & status signified by a centrepiece candelabra noted as per Victorian dining etiquettes.
 Curry powder is mixed with sugar and then caramelised to achieve a glistening surface.
 The crystallised materiality questions the value placed on ethnic foods consumed in western contexts.

 The melting candelabra capturing the liquidity of curries, and the absurdity of candy with curry powder reflects on the logic of using curry powder in foods as a flavouring agent.
 Erika rapport aptly coins: Imperialism is Consumption, Ingestion and Decoration.
 The exhibition and the dinner table become the site for domesticating imperialism.
 Curry powder and Kohinoor's parallel lived realities, crystals at the core: microscopic or macro; teach us the nuances of colonial consciousness.